polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 14. Leave the browser in private/incognito mode window open.

-### Task 2: Create a plan consisting of the Subscription service (as the Azure Stack operator)
+### Task 2: Create a plan consisting of the Subscription service (as the Azure Stack Hub operator)

-1. Start Internet Explorer and navigate to the Azure Stack Admin portal at https://adminportal.local.azurestack.external/.
+1. Start Internet Explorer and navigate to the Azure Stack Hub administrator portal at https://adminportal.local.azurestack.external/.

-2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack environment.
+2. When prompted, sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

-3. In the Azure Stack Admin portal, select **+ Create a resource**.
+3. In the Azure Stack Hub administrator portal, select **+ Create a resource**.

 4. On the New blade, select **Offers + Plans** and then select **Plan**.